Mellanox/network-operator-docs/docs/life-cycle-management.rst

 .. code-block:: bash

-  helm uninstall network-operator -n network-operator
+  helm uninstall network-operator -n nvidia-network-operator

 You should now see all the pods being deleted:

 .. code-block:: bash

-  kubectl get pods -n network-operator
+  kubectl get pods -n nvidia-network-operator

 Make sure that the CRDs created during the operator installation have been removed: